ubuntu/ubuntu-project-docs/docs/reference/exception-walinuxagentUpdates.rst

    requires no further changes, it will be uploaded to the archive.
--  Once accepted in to -proposed, a test image is built from -proposed, which is subjected to the full CPC image tests; this tests for more general regressions across multiple Azure instance sizes.
+-  Once accepted in to -proposed, a test image is built from -proposed, which is subjected to the full CPC image tests; this tests for more regressions across multiple Azure instance sizes.

 .. _sru_test_cases: